Jet Chip Wasp: Television

 Joe Buck made the call with Troy Aikman for Fox.
 Before the play was called, Fox broadcaster Troy Aikman noted Mahomes' poor play in the game leading up to the play and the incompletion on the previous play: "He's not played well, Joe.
 He's missed some open guys, he's had interceptions as a result of it, and that should have been his easiest completion of the night."
 Buck's call of the play:

 Radio

 Chiefs broadcaster Mitch Holthus and Kendall Gammon broadcast the call for 101 The Fox, the team's flagship station.
 Holthus's call:

 Significance and aftermath

 After the completion, the Chiefs were still down ten points with just over six minutes remaining.
-The Chiefs scored on each of their following three possessions while holding the 49ers scoreless on each of their remaining drives, leading to a 31–20 victory, the first Super Bowl victory by the Chiefs in 50 years.
+On each of their following three possessions, Kansas City scored touchdowns while holding the 49ers scoreless throughout the remainder of the game, leading to a 31–20 victory for the Chiefs, their first Super Bowl victory in 50 years.